itcraftme/itcraftme/docs/me/vocabulary.md

 # composite
 ### 音标 /kəmˈpäzət/
 ### 解释
-adjective
+- adjective
-1.made up of various parts or elements.
+1. made up of various parts or elements.
-"this soup is one of those composite dishes which you gradually build up" 2.relating to or denoting a classical order of architecture consisting of elements of the Ionic and Corinthian orders. noun
+"this soup is one of those composite dishes which you gradually build up"
+2. relating to or denoting a classical order of architecture consisting of elements of the Ionic and Corinthian orders.
+- noun
-1.a thing made up of several parts or elements.
+1. a thing made up of several parts or elements.
+"the English legal system is a composite of legislation and judicial precedent"
+2. BOTANY
+a plant of the daisy family ( Compositae ).
+- verb
-"the English legal system is a composite of legislation and judicial precedent" 2.BOTANY a plant of the daisy family ( Compositae ). verb combine (two or more images) to make a single picture, especially electronically.
+1. combine (two or more images) to make a single picture, especially electronically.
-"two pieces of footage depicting the halves of the ship were composited to give the impression of the full ship sinking into the water"
+2. "two pieces of footage depicting the halves of the ship were composited to give the impression of the full ship sinking into the water"

 # orphaned
 ### 音标 uk  /ˈɔː.fənd/ us  /ˈɔːr.fənd/